Architecture

 1. The cloud economics problem for schools

-2. Why the Mac mini is the right hardware for school AI
+2. Why the on-site server is the right hardware for school AI

 4. Cost comparison: cloud vs on-premise at scale